Video shows Irvo Otieno pinned to floor before his death

 DINWIDDIE, Va.
-(AP) — A large group of sheriff’s deputies and employees of a Virginia mental hospital pinned patient Irvo Otieno to the ground until he was motionless and limp, then began unsuccessful resuscitation efforts, newly obtained surveillance video shows.
+(AP) — A large group of sheriff’s deputies and employees of a Virginia mental hospital pinned patient Irvo Otieno to the floor until he was motionless and limp, then began unsuccessful resuscitation efforts, newly obtained surveillance video of the incident earlier this month shows.

 The death of the 28-year-old Black man has led to second-degree murder charges against seven deputies and three hospital workers and an outcry from his family, who has said he was brutally mistreated, both at the state hospital and while in law enforcement custody for several days earlier.
 Attorneys for many of the defendants have said they will vigorously fight the charges.

 But attorneys for at least two of the defendants sought to block the video’s release, arguing that it could hinder a fair trial.
-The Associated Press and other news outlets obtained it and other footage through a link included in a public court filing made by Baskervill.
+The Associated Press obtained it and other footage Tuesday through a link included in a public court filing made by Baskervill.

-According to timestamps included in the footage, an SUV carrying Otieno arrived at the hospital just before 4 p.m.
-March 6.
-By 4:19 p.m., a different camera shows him being brought into a room with tables and chairs.
-He is hauled toward a seat before eventually slumping to the floor.
+According to timestamps in the footage, which was first reported by The Washington Post, an SUV carrying Otieno arrived at the hospital just before 4 p.m.
+By 4:19 p.m., a different camera shows him being forcibly led into a room with tables and chairs.
+He is quickly hauled toward a seat before eventually slumping to the floor, initially in a seated position then lying flat.

-An increasing number of workers put their hands on him, holding him down as he appears to start to move on the floor.
-Otieno’s body is difficult to see at times, obscured by someone on top of him or someone standing.
+As time passes, an increasing number of workers hold him down as he appears to start to move on the floor.
+Otieno’s shirtless body is difficult to see at times, obscured by people at least partly on top of him or someone standing in the way of the camera.

 “He certainly did not deserve to be smothered to death, which is what happened,” Baskervill said in court Tuesday.
 The workers were holding him down, “from his braids down to his toes,” she said.

 By the 4:39 p.m. timestamp, someone is taking his pulse and he appears unresponsive.
 Soon after, as Otieno’s body lies still, someone appears to administer two injections.
 By 4:42 p.m., CPR appears to be underway.
-Life-saving efforts continue for over a half-hour until the workers step back from Otieno’s body, which is draped with a sheet.
+Lifesaving efforts seem to go on for nearly an hour.
+At 5:48 p.m., Otieno’s body is draped with a white sheet.

+The link in Baskervill’s filing includes audio from Dinwiddie County 911 calls.
+In one, a caller from the hospital requests an EMS team, saying Otieno, who had been “very aggressive,” stopped breathing during attempts to restrain him.
+Subsequent calls reflected impatience by hospital callers about the length of time that had passed without an EMS crew’s arrival.

-The prosecutor initially charged the 10 defendants through a process known as a criminal information.
-On Tuesday, a grand jury in Dinwiddie County signed off on second-degree murder charges for all 10.
+On Tuesday, a grand jury in Dinwiddie County signed off on second-degree murder charges for all 10 defendants.

-Also Tuesday, a judge granted bond for two of the deputies and one hospital employee after hearing arguments from Baskervill and their defense attorneys.
+A judge also granted bond for two of the deputies and one hospital employee after hearing arguments from Baskervill and their defense attorneys.

 Caleb Kershner, an attorney for Deputy Randy Boyer, said in court that Otieno had been “somewhat combative” at the jail and hospital.
 He said Boyer did not realize Otieno was in any danger as he was being restrained because Boyer was working near his legs.